 The bishops have asked their colleagues on the denomination’s Council of Bishops to sign their declaration and urged other clergy and laypersons across the church to join them in supporting the full inclusion of LGBTQ+ people in all parts of the life of the church.
 They made their request during the Council’s meeting at Lake Junaluska, N.C.

-The Western Jurisdiction Fresh United Methodism Summit last week focused on helping annual conference leaders prepare for the denomination’s 2020 General Conference and the ensuing Jurisdictional (Regional) Conference.
+The Western Jurisdiction Fresh United Methodism Summit held Nov.
+14-16 focused on helping annual conference leaders prepare for the denomination’s 2020 General Conference and the ensuing Jurisdictional (Regional) Conference.
 The video, "We are the Mountain Sky Conference!" was shown at the summit to illustrate the diversity and great beauty of our geography and our people.
 Read more updates below on the Fresh United Methodism Summit.

 Leadership makes space for fresh ideas from new voices at the Fresh United Methodism Summit